 The visual cortex it seems, is active even without stimulation.

-Drug interference, headaches and light flicker can and do produce hallucinatory effects in a persons visual field even with the eyes closed.
+Drug interference, headaches, and strobing or flickering light can and do produce hallucination effects in a persons visual field even with the eyes closed.

-Here in this study the hypothesis is that these shapes and colours are produced by the interaction of both the stimulated cells and the previously stimulated cells that have a type of reverse negative shadow effect.
+This hypothesis is that these shapes and colours are produced by a reverse negative shadow effect.
+That is, the interaction of both the stimulated cells and the previously stimulated cells.

-That, combined with a new actual image of a similar but slightly different stimulated pattern (in the case of light induced effects) also happening multiple times per second combine to create the latices, honeycomb, spiral and circle effects with colour that are basically hallucinations.
+That, combined with a new actual image of a similar but slightly different stimulated pattern happens multiple times per second.
+And this creates the latices, honeycomb, spiral and circle effects with colour that are basically psychedelic hallucinations.

-Cells within the eye are specific to how they react to stimulation.
+Cells within the eye are specific to how they react to photic stimulation.
 IE: One type of cell/neuron may only ‘fire’ in response to vertical lines while another may only fire in response to horizontal lines.
-And how these two dimensional lines then combine creates the three dimensional straight or curving images, mandala’s and kaleidoscopic effects that are comparable to drug induced psychedelic experiences.
+And how these two dimensional lines combine creates three dimensional effects.
+Straight or curving images, mandala’s and kaleidoscopic effects occur that are comparable to drug induced psychedelic experiences.

-So really the patterns and colour we see from flickering light or pattern (the methods used in this study), are most likely the result of the interaction of image and anti-image.
+So the patterns, colour, and hallucinations we see from stroboscopic and flickering light or pattern, are most likely the result of the interaction of image and anti-image.

-And being that experiments like this produce surprisingly close results between participants, shows that this anatomical scientific explanation has at least some basis for explaining this effect.
+Experiments like this produce surprisingly close results between participants.
+And these neural interactions show that this anatomical scientific explanation has at least some basis for explaining this effect.